|Greg Neagle c28183c1ba Merge pull request #8 from Zearin/patch-1||8 months ago|

 A bare-bones tool to install a set of packages and scripts on a target volume.

-Typically these would be packages or scripts that "enroll" the machine into your management system; upon reboot these tools would take over and continue the setup and configuration of the machine.
+Typically these are packages or scripts that "enroll" the machine into your management system.
+Upon reboot, these tools take over and continue the setup and configuration of the machine.

 Add desired packages to the